Zen to Go Logo

 Image

-Ideal for postoperative recovery
+Ideal for post-surgical recovery

 This is where manual lymphatic drainage becomes your best ally.
 Its work is very specific:

-• Helps to noticeably reduce swelling and edema.
+• Helps reduce swelling and edema notably.

 • Relieves pain and that tight skin sensation in the operated area.